Credentialing

 • Cleaner coordination across leadership, admin work, and payer follow-up

-The first review usually identifies which readiness steps are assumed instead of actively managed.
+The first review usually identifies which readiness steps are being assumed instead of actively managed.

-1. Review the enrollment sequence and current provider-readiness picture
+1. Review the current provider-readiness picture and enrollment sequence

-2. Pinpoint where follow-up, documentation, or timing is losing visibility
+2. Pinpoint where follow-up, documentation, or setup steps are losing visibility

 3. Define the next actions most likely to reduce delay and rework